trinitronx/trinitronx.github.io_cv/index.md

 Worked on an agile development team on an innovative project to be submitted for patent, involving test case automation on computing clusters for live FPGA regression testing.

 - Created and updated documentation on existing computing cluster tools
-- Daemonized networkable JTAG server software using the GNU ‘expect’ tool
+- Daemonized networkable JTAG server software using the GNU `expect` tool
 - Created Tcl JTAG scanner for board enumeration
+- Programmed in Perl and Tcl, wrote documentation, filed bug reports, and attended development team meetings, along with other duties

 ---